A few words on technique and singing

 Over the years I found that vocal training works best when it isn’t characterized by a standard approach that is one and the same for every student.
 No two students are the same and no two voices are the same.
 Voices aren’t even the same from one day to the next!
 That’s why I always put the student and his or her goals at the center of the lesson, and I customize the training for the voice I have in front of me at that moment.

 What makes a good technique is the ability to adapt to any style of singing.
 With a good technique, you can sing any style.
 Even opera.
-Good vocal technique allows you to sing with ease from the bottom to the top of your voice, mixing (blending) top and bottom so there are no breaks or sudden changes of tone quality.
+Good vocal technique allows you to sing with ease and balance from the bottom to the top of your voice, without fatigue or sudden changes of tone quality.

 Whereas with a balanced voice your range (amount of notes you are able to sing) expands, your breath control improves, the tone is consistent from low to high, the words you sing are clearer and we can understand you better!